veebch/ir-see/README.md

 ## Hardware

-- Raspberry Pi
+- Raspberry Pi                  (Used a 4, but this is overkill) l
 - Camera Module 3 (NoIR)        (12 Mp Sony IMX708 sensor)
-- 720 nm Filter                 (Blocks out most visible light)
+- 720 nm Filter                 (Blocks out almost all visible light, opt for 850nm if you want no colour at all)
+-
 ## Installing

 Clone this repository and install dependencies using the commands